manang/internet-drafts/draft-irtf-icnrg-mapme.md

 ## Concurrent updates

 Frequent mobility of the producer may lead to the propagation of concurrent updates.
-To prevent inconsistencies in FIB updates, MAP-Me-IU maintains a sequence number at the producer end that increases at each handover and identifies every IU packet.
+To prevent inconsistencies in FIB updates, MAP-Me maintains a sequence number at the producer end that increases at each handover and identifies every IU packet.
 Network routers also keep track of such sequence number in FIB to verify IU freshness.
 Without detailing the specific operations